 Part III.
-EtoE Study Preliminary Observations for Interpreter Educators
+EtoE Study Additional Observations

 CCHI considers the EtoE Study of utmost importance not only for interpreters and certification development decisions but also for the interpreter educators.
-The observations shared in this Part of the report are intended as an informational preview of the data that will be analyzed in the final report.
-These observations are preliminary and based on the responses of 147 participants who completed both the EtoE and CHI[TM] exams by the time of this publication and filled out the EtoE Study Participation Questionnaire (Appendix E).
+The observations presented in this Part are based on the responses of 176 participants who completed both the EtoE and CHIm exams and filled out the EtoE Study Participation Questionnaire (Appendix E).
+The information presented here is of descriptive nature, and further analysis of the data will be pursued.

-To allow for a rough comparison of participants' performance on the CHI[TM] and EtoE exams, data about the EtoE scores of 60 and 70 is provided as a guide, on the assumption that the EtoE exam's passing point would not be lower than 60% (the EtoE maximum raw unweighted score is 99 points).
+To allow for a rough comparison of participants' performance on the CHITM and EtoE exams, data about the EtoE scores of 60 and 70 is provided as a guide, on the assumption that the EtoE exam's passing point would not be lower than 60% (the EtoE maximum raw unweighted score is 99 points).